 As the highest authority controlling an organization, the board’s decisions have far-reaching consequences for the firm and its stakeholders.
 For this reason, board decisions must be clearly and transparently recorded in a board resolution to ensure decisions are apparent to all stakeholders.

 Boards implement formal resolutions for almost every decision, especially if they anticipate future scrutiny.
+Typically, reaching a decision can be done by following rules and procedures outlined in Robert’s Rules of Order.
 Directors commonly use board resolutions to officially record voting results and legally binding decisions, such as:

 - Appointing or removing a board member

 - Distributing dividends